-&lt;sup>6 Students do not have to complete all courses at one level before taking a course at another level as long as the pre-requisites for the course (s) have been met.
+6 Students do not have to complete all courses at one level before taking a course at another level as long as the pre-requisites for the course(s) have been met.
 (This can be important consideration to avoid possible timetable clash).

+- at least thirty credits are from Level I (including the Foundation Course requirements), and at least sixty credits from Levels II & III courses

+- have completed the academic programme as outlined by the departments

+- have satisfied the requirements for their specific degree programme.
+(See 6.2 below)

+- Students registered prior to 1998-99 must include, among courses passed, Essentials in English (UC010, UC001) or Use of English (UC120).

-6.2 Degrees are offered in the following categories:
+- 6.2 Degrees are offered in the following categories:

 - Special

 - Special and Minor

 - Option

 - Major

 - Double Major

-- Major and one minor
+- Major and one Minor

-- Major and two minors
+- Major and two Minors

-6.3 A student must be formally registered in one of these categories.
+- 6.3 A student must be formally registered in one of these categories.